ericoporto/ags-manual-wiki/UpgradeTo350.md

 Only rooms and their contents (characters, objects) are affected by the viewport/camera system.
 GUI and Overlays, including speech and other on-screen text, still work outside of it.

-**IMPORANT:** Another thing which needs a different approach is a conversion between screen and room coordinates.
+**IMPORTANT:** Another thing which needs a different approach is a conversion between screen and room coordinates.
 Earlier, if you'd like to know where in the room the player has clicked with a mouse, you only had to apply camera's offset in room (previously known as viewport's offset):

     int roomx = mouse.x + GetViewportX();
     int roomy = mouse.y + GetViewportY();